LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Ten_numbered_N45_12x12x12mm_test_magnets_in_separate_3D_printed_holders.png%%

 For the hardware setup, the 3D-Full Sphere sensor, explained in chapter \ref{d-full-sphere}, is used for the evaluation of the framework.
 As this is equipped with an exchangeable magnetic holder mount, suitable holders are required for the magnets to be measured.
-Ten random *N45 12x12x12mm* neodymium magnets are used, which are shown in figure \ref{Ten_numbered_N45_12x12x12mm_test_magnets_in_separate_3D_printed_holders.png}.
+Ten random *N45 12x12x12mm* neodymium magnets are used, which are shown in Figure \ref{Ten_numbered_N45_12x12x12mm_test_magnets_in_separate_3D_printed_holders.png}.

-These are placed in modified 3D printed holders shown in figure \ref{Ten_numbered_N45_12x12x12mm_test_magnets_in_separate_3D_printed_holders.png} and afterwards numbered.
+These are placed in modified 3D printed holders shown in Figure \ref{Ten_numbered_N45_12x12x12mm_test_magnets_in_separate_3D_printed_holders.png} and afterwards numbered.
 This allows to match the magnets to the measurement results later.

 ## Configuration of the Measurement

 The configured hardware is connected to the host system using the *MRPCli config setupsensor*-(+cli) command.
-The measurement is configured for a measurement run, using the following configuration commands from listing \ref{lst:evaluation_measurement_config}.
+The measurement is configured for a measurement run, using the following configuration commands from Listing \ref{lst:evaluation_measurement_config}.

 The *MRPCli measure ruxn* command is then called up for each individual magnet to execute a measurement.
 After each run, the *READING-NAME* parameter is filled with the id of the next magnet so that all measurements could be assigned to the physical magnets.